 Plan for Your Partner's Leave, Too

-The Family and Medical Leave Act applies to partners, too, so talk with your partner about the leave he or she can get from work.
+The Family and Medical Leave Act applies to partners, too, so talk with your partner about the leave they can get from work.
 Make sure the two of you discuss these issues before your due date gets too close:

 Talk With Your Employer